 Similar to cars, many boats hold memories on the radio and GPS.
 This is a great feature for remembering your favorite stations or knowing how to get you back to your truck while on the water.
 However, just like other technological advances, this feature also comes with a few risks.
 While this relatively small device may not seem like it would drain a lot of power, they still can.

 For a GPS or radio to keep their memory, the tiny bit of power used each time combined with an old battery or one that has not been charged recently can be all it takes to drain the power entirely.

 It is likely that this one may be difficult to detect.
 You may try unplugging these devices and running the battery again without them, but you can more likely conclude this after you have tested other options and found them not to be the source.

 5. Something was Left Plugged In

-Small appliances onboard your boat can make your “out on the water” experience significantly more fun, but forgetting to take them off of the boat could cause an issue.
+Small appliances and electronics onboard your boat can make your “out on the water” experience significantly more fun, but forgetting to take them off of the boat could cause an issue.
 As an example, if a phone was left charging or a speaker left plugged in, this could cause your battery to drain a lot faster than if this was not the case.

 6. A Defective or Old Battery